MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/ets/errors-exceptions.md

 ---
+ms.date: 07/09/2020
+ms.topic: reference
-title: Errors and exceptions in the Extended Type System ms.date: 07/09/2020
+title: Errors and exceptions in the Extended Type System
+description: Errors and exceptions in the Extended Type System
 ---
 # Errors and exceptions in the Extended Type System